 Switching with an eSIM

-An eSIM is an ‘electronic SIM’ that is embedded into the mobile phone, tablet or smartwatch rather than being a card that you can physically take out.
+An eSIM is an ‘electronic SIM’ that is embedded into the mobile phone, tablet or smartwatch.
+There is no physical card that you can remove.

 - iPhone: Go to Settings > General > About > ICCID